umasse/khcoaching/content/success_stories.md

 Above all else, what was surprising was the pace at which these actions were having an effect, I didn't have an idea on how long it would take, but I didn't expect for just a couple of months and 6 sessions in total to have the effect it did.

-I changed my approach to job hunting in a healthier way, I had a sense of accountability to help with procrastinating and in general had a sense of accomplishment that led to happier self.
+I changed my approach to job hunting in a healthier way.
+I had a sense of accountability to help with procrastinating and in general had a sense of accomplishment that led to happier self.

 Yesterday, I started on my new job, a job that checks boxes that I wouldn't have contemplated if it wasn't for Karin.